ghostunnel/ghostunnel/README.md

 ### ACME Support

-To have Ghostunnel automatically obtain and renew a public TLS certificate via ACME from Let's Encrypt, use the `--auto-acme-cert=` flag (e.g. - `--auto-acme-cert=myservice.example.com`).
-You must also specify an email address so you will get notices from Let's Encrypt about potentially important certificate lifecycle events.
+To have Ghostunnel automatically obtain and renew a public TLS certificate via ACME, use the `--auto-acme-cert=` flag (e.g. - `--auto-acme-cert=myservice.example.com`).
+You must also specify an email address so you will get notices from the CA about potentially important certificate lifecycle events.
 Specify the email address with the `--auto-acme-email=` flag.
+To use this feature, you must also specify the `--auto-acme-agree-to-tos` flag to indicate your explicit agreement with the CA's Terms of Service.

+Ghostunnel defaults to using Let's Encrypt, but you can specify a different ACME CA URL using the `--auto-acme-ca=` flag.
+If you wish to test Ghostunnel's ACME features against a non-production ACME CA, use the `--auto-acme-testca=` flag.
+If `--auto-acme-testca` is specified, all ACME interaction will be with the specified test CA URL and the `--auto-acme-ca=` flag will be ignored.

 ACME is only supported in server mode.
 Additionally, Ghostunnel must either be listening to a public interface on tcp/443, or somehow have a public tcp/443